 Taste deterrents or bitter sprays can help stop your bunnies unwanted chewing.
-Most people find they help but don't stop the problem completely and some people's bunnies don't seem to mind the taste.
+Most people find they help but do not stop the problem completely and some people's bunnies do not seem to mind the taste.

 If you do think it will help then follow this guide where we show you how best to apply the bitter stray and where to use it to get the most from it.